RobTillaart/I2CKeyPad/README.md

 |:-----------|:---------------:|:-------------------------:|
 |  PCF8574   |  0x20 to 0x27   |  same range as PCF8575 !  |
 |  PCF8574A  |  0x38 to 0x3F   |

+Be careful to select an unique I2C address for every device on the bus.

 ### I2C multiplexing